10.1 General context

 As a result of the International Youth Year in 1985, youth policy with focus on youth participation took place in the Swedish political agenda.
 A comprehensive youth policy agenda was put in place during early 1990s.
 Ways of introducing participatory steering models in recreational youth centres was discussed, in order to create free spaces for teenagers.
 A “free space” meant a place free of adult steering and commercialism, where young people could develop individual learning processes with their peers.

 The shift in perspective demanded the goal of promoting young people’s right to give voice to their opinions and to experience a real sense of participation; this also meant that young people should be able to change things – that is, to have real power.

 This line of thinking has since then been influential in Swedish youth policy.
 Young people are seen as agents for their learning processes, and the role of grown-ups is to step back in order to show their support.

 Recreational youth centres in Sweden today

 According to a report from the Swedish Agency for Youth and Civil Society (MUCF) from 2019, most open leisure centres are run by the municipality and are located in a socio-economically neutral area that is neither characterised by a high nor a low share of economically vulnerable households.
 The most common approach was to offer general, open leisure activities for 13-18-year-olds.
-Other orientations that were relatively common were creating activities and spaces for girls or for visitors older than 18 years.
+Other orientations that were relatively common were creating activities and spaces for girls and young women, or for visitors older than 18 years old.
 Mobile youth work was also a common orientation.